vikingdata/articles/databases/snowflake/setup/snowflake_interfaces.md

 schemaname = PUBLIC
 warehousename = COMPUTE_WH

+[options]
+variable_substitution = True

 ```
+   * The account name in the config file is really the account identifier.
+There are at least two values you can put in there.
       * The account name you can get from the url sent to you in the email.
          * My url, was close to https://fntrtms-lobABCD.snowflakecomputing.com
          * The accountname is everything upto snowflakecomputing.
-      * The account name is thus fntrtms-lobABCD
+         * The account name would thus be fntrtms-lobABCD
-      * Click on "+" and then choose "SQL Worksheet"
-      * In the config, it says account name, really its the account identifier.
+      * Also, you can find out what to put in "account name" by
+         * Login into the web gui
+	 * Select Admin
+	 * Select Accounts
+	 * You should see the messsage "1 Acccount in <ORG NAME>"
+	 * Under that, is a list of accounts.
+	 * The name of the first entry is the one you want.
+	 * So let's say The org name is "abc" and the account is "xyz".
+The account name would be abc-xzy
+      * The other way, look at https://docs.snowflake.com/en/user-guide/admin-account-identifier
    * Use the same username and password you use to log into the web gui.
       * Or you create a user and password.
+   * To test,
+      * start snowsql : snowsql
+      * enter : select current_timestamp;
-   * To test, enter "select current_timestamp;" and you should get a result.
+         * and you should get a result.

 Notes:
    * You should connect to a database, schema, and warehouse.
 If you didn't put the defaults in your config file, execute this :